coffeencoke/coffeencoke.github.io/index.md

 # Coffee n'Coke Community Journal

-This is the journal written by [@coffeencoke](https://github.com/coffeencoke).
+A journal written by [@coffeencoke](https://github.com/coffeencoke) which includes notes on software development and product design.

-I hope you find this information useful.
+**I hope you find this information useful.**

-If you have something to contribute, let me know.
+*If you have something to contribute, let me know.*

--The coffee goes with the coke
+- Coffee n' Coke, The coffee and the coke are good together.